“Does the day’s long journey take the whole long day?”

 “I’m a stuntman,” he explained.
 “Just came out here to practice.”

 Like my grandchildren, since childhood I’ve loved exploring beaches, forests, rivers and meadows.
 In those places my imagination soared.
 If I had a book with me, all the better.
 Good stories opened a world of possibilities.
-Early I dreamed of writing a book myself.
-But in my child mind it seemed impossible.
-How could anyone choose and balance and fit together so perfectly that many words, to make characters and places come alive, to create meaning so believable and absorbing?
+I dreamed of writing a book.
+But to my child mind that seemed impossible.
+How could anyone choose and balance and fit together so perfectly that many words, make characters and places come alive, create meaning so believable and absorbing?

-Years ago, as I was preparing my first book for publication, I felt as if I was trying to balance two narrow wheels on steep, slippery boulders, and I felt dizzy and inadequate.
-One night, as deadlines approached, I cried to my husband, “I can’t do it!
-This is too hard.”
+The time came when I was preparing my first book for publication.
+It felt like trying to balance two narrow wheels on rugged, slippery boulders.
+I felt dizzy with inadequacy.
+One night, as deadlines approached, I cried to my husband, “This is too hard.”
 He just hugged me and prayed for me.

 Along the way you will have the opportunity to pursue an even greater purpose.
-Like the stuntman on the beach, you can say, “Yes, I’m in training—to be a better person”: a person who listens to the wind, takes time to dream, look for birds and seashells, and speak from the heart.
+Like the stuntman on the beach, you can say, “Yes, I’m in training—to be a better person” … a person who listens to the wind, takes time to dream, to watch birds and collect seashells, and to speak and write from the heart.